arenekosreal/E5Renewer.Net/README.md

     </details>
 2. Create Configuration

     Copy [`config.json.example`](./config.json.example) to `config.json`, edit it as your need.
 You can always add more credentials.
-Please edit `auth_token` so only people you authenticated can access the statistics.

-    We will listen on tcp socket by default, if `listen_addr` is an empty string and your platform supports Unix domain socket, we will listen on Unix domain socket with path `listen_socket` and permission `listen_socket_permission`.

     If you want to use certificate instead secret, which is better for security, you can write a `certificate` key with path to your certificate file instead `secret` key.
+    If we find you set `certificate`, it will always be used instead `secret`.

+    Setting days is needed to be cautious, as it means `DayOfWeek` in program, check [here](https://learn.microsoft.com/en-us/dotnet/api/system.dayofweek#fields) to find out its correct value.

     Tips: We support json, yaml and toml formats, just let their contents be equal, the configuration result is same.

-    > [!NOTE]
-    > Due to that C# does not have a native octal number support, we use the `listen_socket_permission` as unix permission directly.
-    > For example, if you are using json format, you need to set it to `438` in order to see socket mode is `rw-rw-rw-`.

 3. Install .NET